bhaven123/bhaven123/README.md

 # 👋 Hi, I’m Bhaven Naik

-- 👀 **I’m interested in Software Development (Frontend or Backend), React, Cloud, Data Science, Machine Learning and Deep Learning.**
+- 👀 **I’m interested in Software Development (Frontend => ReactJS or Backend => NodeJS, Python), Data Science, Machine Learning and Deep Learning, Cloud.**

-- 🌱 **I’m currently learning about Generalized Adversarial Networks in Deep Learning and React and the MERN stack.**
+- 🌱 **I’m currently developing Full-Stack applications in React and learning about Generalized Adversarial Networks in Deep Learning.
+I'm always open to learn new technologies and grow as a developer.**

-- 💞️ **I'm looking for full-time opportunities as a Software Developer.**
+- 💞️ **I'm looking for full-time opportunities as a Software Developer to kickstart my professional career.**

 ## 📫 How to reach me -
 <ul>